bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 multiplexing of RTP sessions on a single QUIC connection, endpoints which choose to implement retransmission SHOULD do so using the session-multiplexing scheme described in {{!RFC4588}}.

-The selection of a new RTP session flow identifier to use for the retransmission session is implementation-specific.
+The selection of a new QRT Flow Identifier to use for the retransmission session is implementation-specific.
 See {{sdp-rtx}} for the specification of how the mapping between original and retransmission RTP sessions is done with Session Description Protocol (SDP).